Encryption at rest in Elastic Cloud: A strategic imperative for enterprise security

 • SaaS applications can use KMS to encrypt data before storing it in Amazon S3, RDS, or other AWS services.

-You can create Elastic Cloud deployments and encrypt their data by providing an AWS key ARN (Amazon Resource Name) in the payload of your API request.
+You can create Elastic Cloud deployments and encrypt their data by providing an AWS key ARN (Amazon Resource Name) in Elastic Cloud UI or the payload of your API request.
 Elastic Cloud also automatically handles any key rotation or revocation request from AWS KMS.

-Learn more about how to integrate AWS KMS with Elastic Cloud in the product documentation.
+Learn more about how to integrate AWS KMS with Elastic Cloud in the product documentation or in the second blog of this series.

 Azure Key Vault